Marie-Antoine Carême: Last years

 Carême's last salaried post came in 1823 as chef to the banker James Rothschild and his wife Betty.
 Rothschild was by far the richest man in France, and Carême was as happy to work for a nouveau-riche employer as for royalty.
-Rothschild had bought the former house of Napoleon's stepdaughter, Hortense de Beauharnais, at 19 rue Lafitte (a few hundred yards from the rue Vivienne, where Carême had been apprenticed).
+Rothschild had bought the former house of Napoleon's stepdaughter, Hortense de Beauharnais, at 19 rue Lafitte (a few hundred metres from the rue Vivienne, where Carême had been apprenticed).
 The Rothschilds paid Carême a large salary, and allowed him substantial time off to continue writing his books.
 He published Le Cuisinier parisien in 1828.
 With him in charge of the catering, the Rothschilds' house became the focal point of Parisian high society, and Carême's name was continually featured in the press.

 By the end of the decade it was clear to his employers and to Carême that his health was in decline.
 The Rothschilds offered him land on which to retire on their country estate, but he preferred to remain in Paris.
 He declined a final effort by the former Prince Regent, now George IV, to tempt him back to England, and retired to his house in the rue Neuve-Saint-Roch near the Tuileries.